futagoza/cm/README.md

 # about cm

 All source code for this module is written in ES2017+, and transpiled by [Babel 6](https://babeljs.io/) to Node.js v4 compatible JavaScript.
-A subset of the functions and classes are transpiled using [rollup.js](https://rollupjs.org/) to ES5 comptible JavaScript usable in most browsers availible after 2010.
+A subset of the functions and classes are transpiled using [rollup.js](https://rollupjs.org/) to ES5 compatible JavaScript usable in most browsers availible after 2010.

 # install